 Water treatment methods can be classified as physical, like filtration, or chemical, like chlorination or ozonation.
 Often when we think of chemical water treatment, we naturally grow concerned about chemical residue.
 Well, that’s the fascinating thing about ozone – there is none.
 Why is that?

 Ozone is a naturally occurring form of oxygen.
 The stuff we breathe is two oxygen atoms together (a.k.a.
 O2) while ozone is three oxygen atoms together (a.k.a.
 O3).
 However, it is a highly reactive form and that third atom will disassociate and react with whatever it can.
 This makes ozone highly effective in treating well water, as it oxidizes nuisance contaminants like iron and manganese, causing them to form insoluble oxides that can be precipitated or filtered out.
 And in all these chemical reactions, the only by-products are oxygen, water, and carbon dioxide.
 Clean and simple.
-But perhaps the greatest benefit of ozone in water treatment is as a disinfectant.
-Requiring very little contact time and using only small doses, ozone eliminates microorganisms by destroying the cell walls.
+Requiring very little contact time and using only small doses, ozone breaks down microorganism cell walls.
 In fact, ozone is generally regarded as superior to chlorine.
 So why isn’t everybody using it?